vrtmrz/obsidian-screwdriver/README.md

 comment: "'Add target directory' to add targets"
 tags: []
 ```
-Don't worry.
-You can make this file by `Ctrl+P` -> `Screwdriver: Create dump template` in an empty file.
+However, we do not have to worry so much.
+We can make this file by `Ctrl+P` -> `Screwdriver: Create dump template` on the empty file.

-All you have to do is pick the target directory by `Ctrl+P` -> `Screwdriver: Add target directory`.
+Then, all we have to do is simply pick the target directory, by `Ctrl+P` -> `Screwdriver: Add target directory`.
+(For plugins).

+For other things, please change the `filters` and `ignores`.
+- `Ignores`: files beginning with the letter set here will be omitted while dumping.
+- `Filters`: only the files that match with the expression set here will be dumped.

+Note: If `URLs` have been supplied, we can retrieve the files from the internet.
+It may be useful for fetching CSS Snippets from Gist.

 #### Dump